andrew/ultimate-awesome/README.md

 - [Awesome_Graph_Foundation_Models](https://github.com/HaitaoMao/Awesome_Graph_Foundation_Models) - Accompanied repositories for our paper Graph foundation model.
 - [awesome-clang](https://github.com/ingve/awesome-clang) - Useful resources and samples for using Clang-related tools, or for building stuff on top of Clang.
 - [MOOC-MBA](https://github.com/dperconti/MOOC-MBA) - Path to a free self-taught education in Business.
+- [awesome-programming](https://github.com/hardikvasa/awesome-programming) - A curated list of awesome programming talks, articles, books, resources and more!.
 - [Awesome-Diffusion-Models-for-Weather-Forecasting](https://github.com/hoonerg/Awesome-Diffusion-Models-for-Weather-Forecasting) - A collection of research papers on Diffusion Models for Weather Forecasting.
 - [Awesome-Machine-Generated-Text](https://github.com/ICTMCG/Awesome-Machine-Generated-Text) - Continuously updated list of related resources for generative LLMs like GPT and their analysis and detection.
 - [Awesome-CustomROM](https://github.com/ImKKingshuk/Awesome-CustomROM) - Awesome-CustomROM: Explore the World of Custom Android Experiences!
 Dive into a collection of the best Custom ROMs, featuring cutting-edge features, enhanced performance, and a vibrant developer community.
 Elevate your Android experience beyond the ordinary! 🌐🚀 #CustomROMs #AndroidDev #OpenSource #XiaomiEU #HyperOS #OriginOS.